By Susan Farewell

 Photograph by Layne Kennedy (taken in Iceland)

-Okay, so we’re in the New Year now and resolutions are slowly starting to fall apart.
-Over the holidays, you talked about going to Costa Rica, maybe finally getting to Greece and in the mix…you mentioned how someday you want to do a safari—see lions, cheetahs and elephants in the wild.
+Okay, so we’re in the New Year now and unfortunately, it's just a matter of time before resolutions slowly start to fall apart.
+Over the holidays, you talked about going to the Galapagos Islands, maybe finally getting to Greece, and in the mix…you mentioned how someday you want to do a safari—see lions, cheetahs and elephants in the wild.

 Dreaming about travel is like being an understudy for an actor.
 You can only imagine what it must be like to really be on that stage.
 But the true glory (as well as the challenges and growth) only comes when you’re actually doing it.